Soundsphere/lastavg/README.md

 ## Install
-Either download the executable download the source
+At the moment there's no up-to-date executable so just clone the repo and run the script

 ```
 git clone https://github.com/Soundsphere/lastavg.git